abstractguy/TSO_project/README.md

 $ ssh -t sam@192.168.55.1 'cd ~/workspace/jetson && bash install/install_jetson.sh <JETSON_PASSWORD>'
 ```

-##### If you have the Jetson Nano devkit and the dual ArduCAM camera array HAT style with OV9281 sensors (1MP Global Shutter Camera), install the camera drivers
+##### If you have the Jetson Nano devkit and the dual ArduCAM camera array HAT style with OV9281 sensors (1MP Global Shutter Camera), install the camera drivers (deprecated in favour of the Raspberry Pi v2.1 camera)
 ```
 $ ssh -t sam@192.168.55.1 'cd ~/workspace/jetson/ArduCAM && sudo chmod +x install.sh && ./install.sh'
 ```

+##### If you have the Jetson Nano devkit B01 and the Raspberry Pi v2.1 camera, you have nothing to do as the drivers are already installed

 ##### Make the TensorRT YOLO plugins
 ```